 The Bay Area Pinseekers Golf Club is one of the largest and most active associate clubs of the NCGA.
 We're unique in that we don't claim a home course.
-Our group of avid golfers prefers the flexibilty to play the wealth of amazing golf courses in the San Francisco Bay Area and beyond.
+Our group of avid golfers prefers the flexibility to play the wealth of amazing golf courses in the San Francisco Bay Area and beyond.
 We have reached our maximum at 110 active members and host handicapped tournaments during the week twice each month.
 We play a wide variety of courses through out the year, including the opportunity to play some of The Bay Area's marquee, private courses.
 We currently have a wait list for new membership.